HirotoKakitani/Asayake-website/readme.md

 ### Files
-There are a lot of folders and files here, but **the only ones you have to worry about are the ".html" files in the "src" folder, and the images in the "res/photos" folder**.
+There are a lot of folders and files here, but **the only ones you have to worry about are the ".html" files, and the images in the "res/photos" folder**.
 Modifying the other files may open up a Pandora's Box of pain and suffering.

 #### HTML Files
 Each HTML file corresponds to a page of the website.
 Here's a break down of each file: